nancologist/ReactNative/README.md

 ___

 ## 6.38.
 Time for the "Filters" Screen Content!
+Here we have challenge , because we want to pass data from `useState` in the cmp to the `headerRight` in the Header of the Filter Screen

+SOLUTION: We can use `navigation.setParams()` to pass data from cmp to the header navigation. __This function merge the new params you pass as arguments into the already existing navigation params in your cmp!__

+TAGS: setParams , navigation , passing data

+TO AVoid that our `useEffect` gets triggered on every change in the cmp props, we should DESTRUCTURE the `props`

+`useCallback` works something like `computed` in VueJS , so it will cache the value/function and only updates it __only when the dependencies__ of that value/function change!

+So IF the Cmp gets rerendered or updates, the functino `saveFilters` will NOT GET RECREATED.
+Until one of its 4 dependencies change

+setParams() causes the cmp to rebuild because it is a props-change!
 ___

 ## 6.39.
 Passing Data Between Component & Navigation Options (Header)